 - Look out for their mental health.
 Bullying can have a serious effect on someone’s mental and physical health.
 If you feel like your friend is struggling because of bullying, they may need professional support.
 They can visit a general practitioner (GP), go online to eheadspace or their local headspace centre.

 Try to remember, it’s unlikely that everyone agrees with the person bullying or is going along with them, even if they don’t say something to support you.
 They might be afraid of getting involved or could be ignoring the person bullying as a way of not joining in.
 It’s important that everyone feels comfortable standing up for one another in ways that won’t put them at risk.

 Someone who sees or knows about bullying is called a bystander.
 How a bystander responds to bullying

 It can feel difficult to step in but a bystander can have a big effect on whether the bullying continues or not.
 They also have the ability to help someone who has been targeted see that they have people who support them and care for them.

 What can I do if I’m a bystander?

-- Try not to accidentally support the bullying by looking on and doing nothing, laughing at the person being bullied or by ‘liking’ or ‘sharing’ hurtful photos or posts online.
+Try not to support the bullying by looking on and doing nothing, laughing at the person being bullied or by ‘liking’ or sharing hurtful photos or posts online.

-Remember: Being an upstander can be hard because there is often a fear about what might happen if you defend the person being bullied.
 It’s important to think carefully about your safety before you try to stop the bullying.
-If you cannot safely take action yourself, report it to a trusted adult and let them know you want to remain anonymous.
+If you can’t safely take action yourself, report it to a trusted adult and let them know you want to remain anonymous.

 The headspace Clinical Reference Group oversee and approve clinical resources made available on this website.